OpenNebula/docs/source/integration/infrastructure_integration/hook_manager_events.rst

 | STATE (VM)    | ``EVENT STATE VM/<STATE>/<LCM_STATE>`` (e.g ``EVENT STATE VM/PENDING/LCM_INIT``)                                    |
 +---------------+---------------------------------------------------------------------------------------------------------------------+

-The content of an event message is an XML document containing information related to the event, the XSD representing this content are available here:
+The content of an event message is an XML document containing information related to the event, the XSD representing this content are available `here <https://github.com/OpenNebula/one/tree/master/share/doc/xsd>`__.

 Retry Messages Format
 ---------------------------

 The key format of the retry messages is just the word ``RETRY``, no more info is needed in the key.
 The retry messages content is an XML file with information about the execution to retry.
-The XSD representing this content is available here:
+The XSD representing this content is available `here <https://github.com/OpenNebula/one/tree/master/share/doc/xsd>`__.

 Subscriber script example
 ===========================